IBM/assetTracking/readme.md

 Again, just like with the device credentials, you cannot retrieve the token once you leave the page.
 Be sure to have it copied somewhere.

-7. Next, take a look at the address bar of your IBM IoT platform page and copy the part of the address that comes before *.internetofthings.ibmcloud.com*.
+7. Next, take a look at the address bar of your IBM Watson IoT platform page and copy the part of the address that comes before *.internetofthings.ibmcloud.com*.
 It should be 6 characters.
 These character represent your IoT org.
 Copy them into a text document for later.

 ![IoT Org](./images/org.png)